-In Molise recipes are simple and deeply rooted in the local culture.
+In Molise, recipes are simple and deeply rooted in the local culture.
 They make use of the fantastic products of the land and taste absolutely divine.
-One of the best meals I had during this trip was at knives shop of Mr Rocco Petrunti in Isernia, where I feasted on sagne e fagioli, the most delicious home-made pasta served with a rich bean sauce.
+One of the best meals I had during this trip was at Osteria Paradiso in Isernia, where I feasted on sagne e fagioli, the most delicious home-made pasta served with a rich bean sauce.

 I’m sure you wouldn’t expect this, but Molise is one of the biggest producers of truffles in Italy!
-Although I’m not a huge fan of this delicacy, I will remember the pasta with mushrooms and truffles I had at knives shop of Mr Rocco Petrunti (right at the entrance of the Altilia archeological site) forever.
+Although I’m not a huge fan of this delicacy, I will remember the pasta with mushrooms and truffles I had at Porta Tammaro forever (it’s right at the entrance of the Altilia archeological site).

 Other products that I strongly recommend you to try when in Molise are cavatelli (a pasta shape typical of the region), caciocavallo cheese (try it grilled, it’s pure delight), ostie of Agnone (kind of wafers filled with walnuts and almonds) and i ciell (the traditional biscuits of Civitacampomarano stuffed with grape must).
 Also, don’t forget to ask for Tintilia, the red wine variety native to Molise.